wsgharvey/video-diffusion/README.md

 ```
 It has the following arguments:
 - `checkpoint_path` (required): A required positional argument identifying path to the checkpoint file.
 It is shown by `<path-to-checkpoint>` in the example above.
-- `--inference_mode` (required): Inference mode.
-Currently, we supprt `autoreg`, `independent`, and `exp-past`.
-You can easily add your own mode as described later.
+- `--inference_mode` (required): Called a ``sampling scheme'' in the paper.
+Currently, Options include `autoreg` and `hierarchy-2`.
+You can add your own mode as described later.
 - `--step_size` (optional): Number of frames to predict in each prediciton step.
 Default is 1.
 - `--obs_length` (optional): Number of observed frames.
 It will observe this many frames from the beginning of the video and predict the rest.
 Default is 36.
+These are taken from a test video, with the dataset inferred from the given checkpoint.
 - `--max_frames` (optional): Maximum number of video frames (observed or latent) allowed to pass to the model at once.
 Default is what the model was trained with.
 - `--num_samples` (optional): Number of samples to generate for each test video.
 Default is 1.
 - `--T` (optional): Length of the videos.
 If not specified, it will be inferred from the dataset.